 Tucked in between Colombia and Peru, Ecuador is one of the smallest countries in South America and yet the one with the most biodiversity per square kilometer.
-Ecuador and Galapagos are must-visit places and this itinerary covers both.
+Ecuador and Galapagos are must-visit places and this itinerary covers both since Ecuador is easily one of the best South American countries to visit.

 Its peculiar location, right on the Equator, and it’s unique geography that includes the Andes Mountains, the Amazon rainforest and the Galapagos Islands, all so climatically diverse, make it one extraordinary place to explore.